asmuth/clip/fnordmetric-doc/src/classic_sending_data.md

 FnordMetric includes a TCP and a UDP Listener.
 They allow you to stream events with minimal overhead, and in the case of UDP in a "fire and forget" fashion.

-The Protocol is quite simple: One JSON Object per line.
-The JSON Object itself is not allowed to include newlines (the JSON spec forbids this aswell).
+The protocol is quite simple: One JSON object per line.
+The JSON object itself is not allowed to include newlines (the JSON spec forbids this as well).

-With TCP you simply open a connection and start streaming events seperated by newline.
-With UDP you can include one or more events in a packet, also seperated by newline.
+With TCP you simply open a connection and start streaming events separated by newline.
+With UDP you can include one or more events in a packet, also separated by newline.

 A Frame looks like this